ivansalvadori/csv2rdf/README.md

 ```

 #### resourcesPerFile:
-The number of resources (RDF individual) for each output file.
-This property is only applied when singleRdfOutputFile:false.
+The number of resources (RDF individual) per output file.
+Only applied when singleRdfOutputFile:false.

 #### processWhenStarted:
-When csv2rdf is used as developing library, the developer may want to control when to start de convertion process.
+When csv2rdf is used as a library, the developer may want to control when to start the conversion process.
-For using csv2rdf as a tool, set this property true.
-Then, the convertion process will start immediatly.
+For using csv2rdf as a tool, set this property "true" to immediately initiate the process via command line.
 Valid values:
 ```
 true